Travelling with kids is so relaxing, lol 🙂

 Travel makes one modest.
 You see what a tiny place you occupy in the world. – Gustave Flaubert

-I am in beautiful southern Spain with our children, in a house by the sea, quelling arguments, writing, seeing friends, (probably) drinking too much wine and enjoying long walks into the hills that surround us.
+I am in beautiful southern Spain with our children, in a house by the sea, quelling arguments, writing and enjoying long walks into the hills that surround us.

-I thought it would be interesting to share some of the crazy & exciting things I’ve learnt from the nomadic, travelling life we’ve been living for the past 9 months.
+I thought it would be interesting to share some of the crazy & exciting things I’ve learnt from the nomadic, travelling life we’ve been living for this past year.

 The photos I have used are some of my favourite moments we’ve captured on our phones.
 Usually Anthony, but sometimes me.